As you can read in almost all of the reviews here, most of the shoes have the famous EVA midsole.

 That compression makes EVA an ideal material for performance footwear.

-What makes EVA different and better than other midsoles, (in most cases polyurethane ones) is its lightness.
+What makes a molded EVA footbed different and better than other midsoles, (in most cases polyurethane ones) is its lightness.

-EVA has a low density, and has low weight, so it is ideal for certain types of footwear where weight is a factor (you can’t put extremely heavy midsoles in summer shoes for instance).
+EVA has a low density, and it’s incredibly lightweight, so it is ideal for certain types of footwear where weight is a factor (you can’t put extremely heavy midsoles in summer shoes for instance).

 Those previously mentioned tiny bubbles are “forcing” the cushioning to lose some of the air, and become compressed.

-Of course, EVA is not made to last forever, because with time (and constant use) any footwear product made from EVA will lose its cushioning and support.
+Of course, an EVA sole is not made to last forever, because with time (and constant use) any footwear product made from EVA will lose its cushioning and support.

 Among our shoe reviews, there are plenty of quality shoe brands.

-Keen uses compression molded EVA midsoles, and foot beds to provide their customers with maximum support and protection, no matter what type of shoe it is – sandals, sneakers or hiking boots.
+Keen uses compression molded EVA midsoles, and foot beds to provide their customers with maximum support, cushioning, and protection, no matter what type of shoe it is – sandals, sneakers or hiking boots.

 Teva, as well, uses EVA compressed midsoles, to create footwear for active people who need a highly shock absorbent heel, more than anyone else.